-Last year, when we studied Cars, our lead teacher found wooden cars with turning wheels that kids could paint.
+The first year of our class, when we studied Cars, our lead teacher found wooden cars with turning wheels that kids could paint.
 This was a fun and easy art project, but at $2 per car, it was pricier than most of what we do.
-And, it was just an art project.
+And, it was just an art project, not a STEM project.
 We also decorated big cardboard box cars we could use for a “drive-in movie.”
 It’s a very fun art project…

-I decided that this year I wanted to do an Engineering project, where the kids BUILD a car that rolls.
+I decided that I wanted to do an Engineering project, where the kids BUILD a car that rolls.

 I’m going to share my design process in the top half of the post for those who enjoy seeing the steps in the process.
-If you just want some conclusions on how to build a car project, check out these directions for the simplest option, or for clothespin racers, or cars powered with a retractable badge holder, or my 2021 edition that’s evolved from what I write about here.
+If you just want my conclusions on how to build a car project, check out these tutorials / directions for the simplest option, or for clothespin racers, or cars powered with a retractable badge holder, or my 2021 edition that’s evolved from what I write about here.

 I turned to the internet for initial ideas.
 Here’s what I found.
 (Note: some of these cars are “motorized” and given mechanisms that help them move independently.
 I’ll write about that in a separate post – this is just about building the body and wheels of a car that can roll down a ramp.)